Mapxus/SDKDoc/map/web/7-wayfinding.md

 Below an example showing the wayfinding function:

 - You car type keywords of any POI in the searching bar and select your starting point (A)
 - OR you can click on the people icon on the right to the searching bar and click on the map to select the starting point directly.
-Ending point (B) as well
+Ending point (B) as well.
-- Click the “Planning” button to search and display the route
+- Click the “Planning” button to search and display the route.

+<script async src="//jsfiddle.net/Mapxus/q0yn84ft/embed/result,js,css,html/"></script>